 Clinical evidence shows that DHT is not the only cause of pattern hair loss.
 Finasteride, which prevents DHT from forming by inhibiting the enzyme 5-alpha reductase, doesn’t work on all male patients with pattern hair loss.
 Initial studies of finasteride claimed that the drug worked in about 80% of males over a three year period.
 However, an independent study that reviewed the same images of hair growth only saw the drug work in a little less than 50% of males.
 Medical science still cannot determine what these factors are.

-However, there is good news – although these factors are still unknown, the wound-healing and adult stem cell-based treatment of TrichoStem® Hair Regeneration still works on these unknown factors of pattern hair loss.
-With close to to 100% of male patients noticing thicker hair growth without any signs of regression after 5 years, TrichoStem® Hair Regeneration remains the benchmark in hair loss treatment.
+Although all the factors causing hair loss remains unknown, the wound-healing and adult stem cell-based treatment of TrichoStem® Hair Regeneration appears to consistently help people with genetic pattern hair loss.
+Many male patients have thicker hair growth without any signs of regression 3 to 5 years, TrichoStem® Hair Regeneration has defined a significant advancement in Hair Loss management.
+Some men and women do not respond to this treatment.

 Other Hormonal Hair Loss Factors